VivekBhat/Flag-Bot/DEPLOY.md

 1. Precondition: A flag is deleted on the LaunchDarkly Dashboard and the server is receiving webhooks from it.
 2. Follow presteps[1-4]
-3. User receives an alert message on the channel saying: **A `<flag-key>' has been deleted.
-What would like to do - integrate or discard feature?
+3. User receives an alert message on the channel saying: **A `<flag-key>` has been deleted.
+What would like to do - integrate or discard feature?**
 4. User types: **integrate feature '<flag-key>'** where the flag-key is mentioned in previous step
 5. The bot replies with a success message if the feature existed in the code and was successfully integrated. **Success!
 Your feature was integreted into your code**.
 If not found, it responds with a error message